Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 To properly operate, an
 `OutputQuantizer <../api_reference/quantizeml_apis.html#quantizeml.layers.OutputQuantizer>`__ must
 be calibrated so that it determines an adequate quantization range.
 Calibration will determine the quantization range statistically.
-It is possible to pass down samples to the `quantize <../api_reference/quantizeml_apis.html#quantizeml.models.quantize>`__ function so that calibration and quantization are performed simultaneously.
+It is possible to pass samples to the `quantize <../api_reference/quantizeml_apis.html#quantizeml.models.quantize>`__ function so that calibration and quantization are performed simultaneously.

-Calibration samples are available on
+Calibration samples are available on the
 `Brainchip data server <https://data.brainchip.com/dataset-mirror/samples/>`__ for datasets used in our zoo.
 They must be downloaded and deserialized before being used for calibration.